 ½ teaspoon sugar

 Salt and pepper to taste

-1 T chopped fresh basil
+1-2 tablespoons chopped fresh sweet basil